act-rules/act-rules.github.io/pages/design/rule-design.md

 ## Test cases

 The test cases are snippets of code that help with understanding and can be used for validating implementations of the rule.
-There must be at least one example for **pass**, **fail** and **unapplicable** outcomes.
+There must be at least one example for **pass**, **fail** and **inapplicable** outcomes.
+A passing or inapplicable example should pass other applicable rules.
+A failing example should only fail in the one aspect being demonstrated.

 Each test case should be simply and uniquely named, _e.g.
 "Passed Example 1"_.
 Each example must also include a brief declarative description that uses plain language, and is a well-formed grammatically correct sentence that finishes with a full stop/period.
 Words from code should use back ticks and be identified as elements or attributes.